jahanvisharma-dotcom/CPP-programs/README.md

 17)	Program to display series and find sum of 1+3+5+……..+n.
 18)	Program to use switch statement.
 Display Monday to Sunday.
 19)	Program to display arithmetic operator using switch case.
+20) Program to swap two values using functions.